svn2github/dotnetzip/Readme.txt

 ...will produce a zip archive that contains a single file, which is stored with the relative directory information.
-When you extract that file from the zip, either using this Zip library or winzip or the built-in zip support in Windows, all those directories will be created, and the file will be written into that directory hierarchy.
+When you extract that file from the zip, either using this Zip library or winzip or the built-in zip support in Windows, or some other package, all those directories will be created, and the file will be written into that directory hierarchy.

 If you don't want that directory information in your archive, then you need to either